syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 Gets or sets a value that indicates to define csvUrl for export to CSV format.

-N> User must specify [`allowExporting`](https://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-allowexporting "allowExporting") `true` while use this property.
+N> User must specify [`allowExporting`](https://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-allowexporting "allowExporting") `true` while using this property.

 #### Default Value
 * null